MMDocRAG/MMDocRAG/README.md

 We have released all our inference and LLM-Judge jsonl results for 30 open-source, 25 proprietary, 5 sft models.

 - `./response/` for inference
-- `./response/evaluation/` for LLM-Judge scores (yujing确认一下，inference跟llm打分是不是在同一个文件？)
+- `./response/evaluation/` for LLM-Judge scores

 You can reproduce the results in our paper by using the command: